p3ten/filesystem/README.md

 Features:

-Create files with optional content.
+Create files
-Create directories.
+Create directories
-List contents of the current directory.
+List contents of the current directory
-Change the current directory.
+Change the current directory
-Exit the program.
+Exit the program

 Usage
 Run the program using Python: